Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 - Restricted Eligibility: Many Vermont drivers are not eligible for USAA because it is only offered to active military personnel, veterans, and their families.

-- Limited Physical Branches: USAA does not have many physical offices in Vermont, a drawback for people who prefer claims and policy administration in person.
+- Limited Physical Branches: USAA does not have many physical offices in VT, a drawback for people who prefer claims and policy administration in person.

 #10 – Geico: Best for Competitive Pricing